thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 You can set a format for how currencies are displayed in tables and charts when using the ThoughtSpot Data API or embedding.
 For example, you can display currencies in a standard European Euro or US Dollar format based on the data modeling setting **Currency Type**.

 You can change the currency format used to display a column's values [for a single table]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html).
-When you specify the currency type of your data on the **Manage Data** page, your currency data will only display the correct format and currency code in the embedded use case.
+When you specify the currency type of your data on the **DATA** page, your currency data will only display the correct format and currency code in the embedded use case.
 Currency specific symbols are available in the non-embedded use case as well, but they are not localized.